 For this study, demographic data will be expressed using summary statistics utilising parametric procedures.

-Correlation methods [i.e prevalence adjusted bias adjusted kappa (PABAK)] will be utilised to examine the relationship between the movements captured on FK with ultrasound visualisation of fetal movement and maternal reports of fetal movements.
 Intraclass correlation coefficients and Bland Altman analysis will be undertaken to assess reliability.
 Receiver operating characteristic curves will be generated to Machine learning techniques will also be utilised in an attempt to classify.

 Qualitative methods will be utilised to analyse patient feedback on the device.